Pleias/pleias_ScholasticAI/readme.md

 <img src="static/mozilla_logo.png" alt="Mozilla logo" width="150">

-We are very grateful to the **Mozilla foundation** (Local AI builders program), who supported the development of this application.
+We are very grateful to the **Mozilla foundation** (Mozilla AI Builders program, https://builders.mozilla.org/ ), who supported the development of this application.

 ### Table of Contents